 Answer questions and see how you rank against other players.Play Now

-Patti Smith is a singer, writer and artist who became a highly influential figure in the New York City punk rock scene.
-After working on a factory assembly line, she began performing spoken word and later formed the Patti Smith Group (1974-1979).
+Born on December 30, 1946, in Chicago, Illinois, Patti Smith is a singer, writer and artist who became a highly influential figure in the New York City punk rock scene.
+After working on a factory assembly line, she began performing spoken word and later formed the Patti Smith Group (1974-79).
 Her most famous album is Horses.
-In 2010, she won the National Book Award for her memoir Just Kids about her relationship with Robert Mapplethrope.
+Her relationship with Fred "Sonic" Smith caused a hiatus in her singing career,

 Upon graduating from high school in 1964, Smith took a job working at a toy factory—a short-lived but terrible experience that Smith described in her first single, "Piss Factory."
-Later that fall, she enrolled at Glassboro State Teachers College with the intention of becoming a high school art teacher, but she fared poorly academically and her insistence on discarding traditional curricula to focus exclusively on experimental and obscure artists did not sit well with school administrators.
+Later that fall, she enrolled at Glassboro State Teachers College—now known as Rowan University—with the intention of becoming a high school art teacher, but she didn't fare well academically and her insistence on discarding traditional curricula to focus exclusively on experimental and obscure artists did not sit well with school administrators.

 profile name: Patti Smith profile occupation: